Pearl Jam 2007 European Tour

 The Pearl Jam 2007 European Tour was a concert tour by the American rock band Pearl Jam.

 History

-The tour consisted of thirteen dates in Europe, including several festival appearances.
+The tour consisted of twelve dates in Europe, including several festival appearances.
 Pearl Jam's performance on June 15, 2007 at the Heineken Jammin' Festival was cancelled due to a strong tornado that hit the park.
 The entire standing area for the show in London, England at Wembley Arena on June 18, 2007 was exclusively for members of the Pearl Jam fanclub.
 This was the band's only tour scheduled for 2007.
 The band elected not to release official bootlegs for this tour.